romlok/ambimist.com/src/thoughts/the inevitable dumpster fire of online dating.md

 ### Incentives

-> Show me the incentive, and I'll show you the outcome
+> Show me the incentive, and I'll show you the outcome.
+> - Charlie Munger

 Online dating companies, whether catering for hookups or long-term relationships, whether they have websites or apps, all share a single overriding incentive: profit.